theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 This section shows how to use the *Transaction* class to execute SAP transactions in the foreground as well as in a background process (Batch Input).<br>
 When executing transactions in a background process, mass data can be processed and transferred to the SAP system.
-This technique is often used if no BAPI exists.
+This technique is often used if no suitable BAPI exists.

 ### How to use SAP Transactions

 The following sample application shows how to use the *Transaction* class to directly execute an SAP transaction.<br>
 In this application the user can enter a material number and the name of a plant.
-By clicking a button, the SAP GUI is launched with the transaction **MMBE** (stock overview).
+By clicking a button, the SAP GUI is launched and the transaction **MMBE** (stock overview) is executed to list the entered materials and plants.

 ![Call-Transaction-002](/img/content/Call-Transaction-002.png){:class="img-responsive" width="300px" }

 {: .box-tip }
 **Tip**: The installation package of ERPConnect includes the *Transaction-Recorder* tool.
 This tool records transactions and implements them to code, see [Transaction-Recorder](../tools/transactionrecorder).

 The code below shows how to add batch steps with the method *AddStep*.
 When connecting to SAP it is important to set the *UseGui* property to true.